ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 ### Alternate usage

 If you wish, you can also run the python code yourself.
+This code has been tested on python 3.10 and 3.11.

 Steps:

 1) Clone the repo: